 6) Where to Stay in Wanaka

 Wanaka was one of my favorite spots in New Zealand.
 It is a small lakeside town with plenty of small restaurants, bars, cafes, and shops.

-Mid Tier / Luxury
+Mid Tier / High End

 That about does it for a complete guide to hiking the Isthmus Peak Track.
 If you have any questions or comments write them in below!

 Some of the guides currently up on the site include: